-One of the top fitness trackers in our best activity band round-up, the Jawbone UP2 is now available at an incredible price (albeit not officially from Jawbone any longer).
+The Jawbone UP2 is available at an incredible price (albeit not officially from Jawbone any longer).
 In terms of features Jawbone keeps things simple: accurate step tracking, top-notch sleep monitoring and a great app ecosystem, all at a snip of its original cost.

 Check out our Jawbone UP2 review.

 Wareable may get a commission